YigitC7/LinuxBilgi/README.md

-# LinuxBilgi
+# LinuxInfo

-Bu Program GNU/Linux dağıtımlarında çalışır
-GNU Linux dağıtımı hakkında bilgi çıktısı veren bir programdır Neofetch gibi ama farklı.
+This Program runs on GNU/Linux distributions It is a program that outputs information about the GNU Linux distribution.
+It's like Neofetch but different.